2.5 Cross-border mobility programmes

-Malta participates in Erasmus+ programme: Mobility of Young People (Youth Exchanges and European Voluntary Service [EVS]) and Mobility of Youth Workers (Youth workers’ training and networking).
+Malta participates in Erasmus+ programme: Mobility of Young People (Youth Exchanges) and Mobility of Youth Workers (Youth workers’ training and networking).
 Malta also participates in the European Solidarity Corps programme.

 The European Union Programmes Agency is in charge of organising and monitoring these EU programmes at national level.

 In 2016 the Malta Council for the Voluntary Centre created the Youth Voluntary Service programme in order to support and subsidise voluntary experience abroad for young people through where locally registered voluntary organisations carry out international voluntary service in, Africa, Asia or South America.

 A per diem allowance of €15 which shall cover accommodation, food, and local transportation;

 Youth volunteers under the Youth Voluntary Service programme are covered by health and travel insurance.

 Volunteers which participate in the Youth Voluntary Service may enrol in projects in Africa, Asia or South America.